Free January Unit Studies and Lessons

 - Everything Mom– list of hobby ideas for kids

-- Freedom Homeschooling– art and music curriculum
+- Freedom Homeschooling– art curriculum

 - Freedom Homeschooling– technology curriculum

 - Freedom Homeschooling– resources for teaching kids to cook